Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-1/Day1b-basic_bash_scripting.md

-## Interacting with files from your hpc

-navigating the prompt - ctrl+a/ctrl+e, ctrl+c
+## Basic bash coding

+You have already learned some useful commands in the last section (`pwd`, `cd`, `ls`, `scp`, `cat`, & tab to autocomplete) there are a couple more commands that will come in handy as you begin to work with more files using the command line interface (CLI).

 creating directories and organizing files -  mv, cp
-navigating to directories - space limitations and the scratch directory

-regex special characters - \* ,\t, \n, ., ~, ^, $
-uninterpreting special characters
 looking inside files - more, cat
-redirecting output - >
+manipulating file contents - cut, paste
+piping commands to link them together

 grep - looking for patterns in your files
 sed - editing batches of files
+redirecting output - >
+regex special characters - \* ,\t, \n, ., ~, ^, $
+navigating the prompt - ctrl+a/ctrl+e, ctrl+c

+**NEEDS TO BE IN DAY1A** navigating to directories - space limitations and the scratch directory

 Downloading data from external sources (NCBI, ensembl, SRA, etc.) - rsync, curl, wget
-piping commands to link them together grep - looking for patterns in your files
-sed - editing batches of files
-manipulating file contents - cut, paste

 ## For & while loops